-High winds curtail Bale's Pebble Beach Pro-Am debut
+Bale finishes in top 20 at Pebble Beach Pro-Am

 "I am a big golf fan and appreciate what these players do on the golf course.
 It is great to play with them, interact and watch what they do.

-"Just watching him [Bramlett] strike a ball is something else.
+"Just watching him (Bramlett) strike a ball is something else.
 The power, the touch.
 He has been incredible and he is an even better guy, which is more important.
 I couldn't have asked for a better partner."